SpeedyGame/SpeedyGame/README.md

 ### Hello.
-My name is Steven Mensah.
+My name is Steven Mensah (he/him).
 I'm an undergraduate student at Knox College, majoring in Computer Science and minoring in Studio Art Design.
-(will be updated soon) I do not have much coding experience as of now.
-I've messed around in video game engines such as Unity, RenPy, and took a Web Development class in highschool
+I have experience in various programming languages like Java, Python, and C, and experience in video game engines such as Unity and Godot.

-(which you can view).
-It's only until the start of college that I started to learn more about programming and know what I'm typing on the screen and why.
-I hope to put up some of my personal projects here (mainly game dev projects).
+Fun fact: I am also a musician!
+I used to play clarinet throughout high school but picked up bass guitar.
 <!--

 We can do this, just because.